 ● Ecc 5:4-6 . .When you make a vow to God, do not delay to fulfill it.
 For He has no pleasure in fools; what you vow, fulfill.
 It is better not to vow at all than to vow and not fulfill.
 Don't let your mouth bring you into disfavor, and don't plead before the messenger that it was an error, but fear God; else God may be angered by your talk and destroy your possessions.

 A sacred vow is between you and God, not between you and your church.
-So don't be rash with your promises nor make excuses for reneging.
+So don't be rash with your promises to God nor make excuses for reneging.
 A promise is a promise; and God will hold you to your vows even if you can't afford it.
 You just try to be lax in your payments with a shylock and see what happens.
 You risk fractured ribs by men who are very good at breaking things over people's heads.
 When the points are due, that's when they're due; not later.
-If shylocks are to be feared, then God needs to be feared even more.
+If shylocks are to be feared, then God ought to be feared even more.

 ● Ecc 5:7 . .
 For much dreaming leads to futility and to superfluous talk.